 - Lender waits to act on a default.
 Lenders need to take immediate action when a default occurs.
 Not acting quickly could result in unpaid interest, fees, and foreclosure costs accruing to a point where the borrower owes more than the value of the property.

 Investing in Trust Deeds can be an excellent investment option for investors seeking high yields, consistent monthly income, and the security of real estate.
 However, investing in trust deeds can be risky.
 To mitigate the risk, investors should consider investing in 1st position trust deeds secured on real estate and no more than 65% to 70% of completed value.

 About TaliMar Financial

-TaliMar Financial is a California hard money lender located in San Diego, CA that specializes in funding residential and commercial Fix & Flip, Construction, and Bridge Loans in California.
-To learn more about our trust deed investment opportunities call us today (858) 613-0111 x1 or visit us at https://talimarfinancial.com/about-trust-deed-investing/.
+TaliMar Financial is a California hard money lender located in San Diego, CA. TaliMar Financial specializes in funding Fix & Flip, Construction, and Bridge Loans for residential and commercial real estate.
+Investors can participate in the loans we originate as a trust deed investor.
+Contact TaliMar Financial today at (858) 613-0111 or visit talimarfinancial.com to learn more about our trust deed investments.